garris/BackstopJS/README.md

-**NOTE:** If `./backstop.json` is not present at the project root then BackstopJS will fallback to use the following config at... `bower_components/backstopjs/capture/config.default.json`
+**DEV NOTE:** If `./backstop.json` is not present at the project root then BackstopJS will fallback to use the following config at... `bower_components/backstopjs/capture/config.default.json`

-##Usage

-### generating (or updating) reference bitmaps
-*From the `bower_components/backstopjs` directory.*

-    $ gulp reference

-This task will create a (or update an existing) `bitmaps_reference` directory with screen captures from the current project build.

-### generating test bitmaps
- *From the `bower_components/backstopjs` directory.*

-    $ gulp test

-This task will create a new set of bitmaps in `bitmaps_test/<timestamp>/`.

-Once the test bitmaps are generated, a report comparing the most recent test bitmaps against the current reference bitmaps will run.
-Significant differences will be detected and shown.

-### troubleshooting

-BackstopJS is fairly bare bones and there is not much in the way of guardrails to recover from things like an invalid config or a file not found.
-If something goes wrong it generally manifests in casperJS complaining about a missing selector.
-If this happens you have the option of sending the configured URL(s) file contents to the console.

- *From the `bower_components/backstopjs` directory.*

-    $ gulp echo

-This is probably the best way to troubleshoot -- from here you can verify that PhantomJS is indeed making a successful file query (and receiving the correct file back too.)

 ## Usage Notes

+### testing SPAs and AJAX content

+It is very common for client-side web apps is to initially download a small chunk of important content and render it to the screen as soon as it arrives at the browser.
+Once this has completed, various JS components often take over to progressively load more, less important content (e.g. ads, feeds or other supporting content/features) over some relatively short amount of time.

+The problem testing these apps is knowing _when_ to take the screenshot.
+BackstopJS solves this problem with two config properties: `readyEvent` and `delay`.

+####trigger screen capture via console.log()

+The `readyEvent` property enables you to trigger the screen capture by logging a predefined string to the console.
+For example, the following line will delay screen capture until your web app calls `console.log("backstopjs_ready")`...

+    "readyEvent": "backstopjs_ready"

+In the above case it would be up to you to wait for all dependencies to complete before calling logging `"backstopjs_ready"` string to the console.

+####delay screen capture

+The `delay` property enables you to pause screen capturing for a specified duration of time.
+This delay is applied after `readyEvent` (if also applied).

+    "delay": 1000 //delay in ms

+In the above case, BackstopJS would wait for one second before taking a screenshot.

+In the following case, BackstopJS would wait for one second after the string `backstopjs_ready` is logged to the console.

+    {
+    ...
+    "readyEvent": "backstopjs_ready",
+    "delay": 1000 //delay in ms
+    }

-### dynamic content
+### dealing with dynamic content

 For obvious reasons, this screenshot approach is not optimal for testing live dynamic content.
 The best way to test a dynamic app would be to use a known static content data stub – or ideally many content stubs of varying lengths which, regardless of input length, should produce certain specific bitmap output.

+####hiding selectors

 That said, for a use case where you are testing a DOM with say an ad banner or a block of dynamic content which retains static dimensions, we have the `hideSelectors` property in `capture/config.json` which will set the corresponding DOM to `visibility:hidden`, thus hiding the content from our Resemble.js analysis but retaining the original layout flow.